arestivo/slides/markdown/php.md

 $decoded = json_decode($encoded); //$decoded === $posts
 ```

-Don't forget to tell the client your are sending JSON data:
+Don't forget to tell the client you are sending JSON data:

 ```php
 $data = getSomeData();